Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Experiments

 \subsection{Results}

 \paragraph{GS vs. DIALS} The two plots on the left of Figures \ref{fig:traffic_plot} and \ref{fig:warehouse_plot} show the average return as a function of the number of timesteps obtained with GS, DIALS, and untrained-DIALS on the $4$-agent traffic and warehouse environments.
 Shaded areas indicate the standard error of the mean.
 Agents are trained for 4M timesteps on all three simulators.
 The results reveal that, while agents trained on DIALS seem to converge steadily towards similar high-performing policies, agents trained with the GS often get stuck in local minima, hence the poor mean episodic reward and large standard error obtained with the GS relative to that of the DIALS.
 In contrast, the low performance of agents trained with the untrained-DIALS indicates that estimating the influences correctly is important for learning good policies.
 It is worth noting that the gap between the GS and the DIALS is larger in Figure \ref{fig:warehouse_plot} than in Figure \ref{fig:traffic_plot}.
 We posit that this is because, in the warehouse domain, agents are more strongly coupled.
-The learning curves for the other scenarios are provided in Appendix \ref{ap:results} together with further discussion on these results.\footnote{A video showing how agents trained with DIALS perform on the traffic control task is provided at \url{https://www.dropbox.com/sh/tk5oxoe82qjy0b9/AAD6HMqpXXUys8dyH6ndifMWa?dl=0}}
+For comparison, the dashed-black lines in the plots on the left of Figures \ref{fig:traffic_plot} and \ref{fig:warehouse_plot} show the performance of hand-coded policies.
+For the traffic domain, we used fixed traffic light controllers that were extensively optimized by \citet{wu2017flow}.
+For the warehouse domain, we hand-coded policies that follow the shortest path toward the oldest item in the agent's region.
+The learning curves for the other scenarios are provided in Appendix \ref{ap:results} together with further discussion on these results.\footnote{A video showing the GS of the traffic network and one of the IALS is provided at \url{https://youtu.be/DgVE6OIQQz8}.}\footnote{A video showing how agents trained with DIALS perform on the 100-agent variant of the traffic scenario is provided at \url{https://youtu.be/G9EthZ-G3vo}.}